 Sistercare holds a weekly, free teen counseling group for girls ages 13-17 encouraging teens to have healthy dating relationships free of domestic violence.
 926-0505.

-American Legion Post 215, 2432 Chappelle Street, is open seven days a week, 5 p.m.– until..., cash bar and kitchen.
-Open to veterans and non-veterans.
+American Legion Post 215, 2432 Chappelle Street is open six days a week (closed Wednesday), 5 p.m.– until with cash bar.
+Open to veterans and non veterans.
 765-0175.

 A free seminar for veterans and their dependents on the subjects of VA Appeals and Service Connection will be presented Tuesday, September 16, 7:30 p.m., American Legion Post six, 200 Pickens Street.
 788-9498.

 The Veterans of Foreign Wars Charles P. Murray Jr. Post 641 Men’s Auxiliary will host Western Night Saturday September 27, 6 p.m., 534 South Beltline Boulevard, 782-5943.